-Now gently flatten your gauge square with your hands and measure it.
-If your square measures 10 cm in width and height, your gauge is comparable to the pattern's gauge and your final measurements of the shawl will most likely be similar too.
+Now, gently flatten your gauge square with your hands and measure it.
+If your square measures 10 cm in width and 10 cm in height, your gauge is comparable to the pattern's gauge and your final measurements of the shawl will most likely be comparable, too.

 If your square is smaller, re-do the gauge square with a larger crochet hook.
-If your square is larger, consider redoing it with a smaller hook.
-The hooksize that makes your gauge match the pattern's gauge is the hooksize you will be using during the CAL.
+If your square is larger, re-do the gauge square with a smaller hook.
+The hook size that makes your gauge match the pattern's gauge is the hook size you will be using during the CAL.

-If you can't seem to match the pattern's gauge, that's OK too.
+If you cannot seem to match the pattern's gauge, that's OK, too.
 It just means that your shawl's measurements might be different.
-However, keep in mind that this also might mean you'll need more yarn than is provided in the kit to finish the shawl.
-Keep an eye on the looks of the crochet fabric too.
-You don't want the gauge square to have very visible holes, as that will show in your shawl too.
-Don't get too worried over the gauge though, In the end, it's important that you feel good about this CAL!
+However, keep in mind this also might mean you will need more yarn than is provided in the kit to finish the shawl.
+Keep an eye on the look of the crochet fabric, too.
+You don't want the gauge square to have very visible holes, as that will show in your shawl, too.
+Don't get too worried over the gauge, though.
+In the end, it's important that you feel good about this CAL!

-When your gauge square is done, Cut of the yarn and weave in loose ends.
+When your gauge square is done, cut the yarn and weave in loose ends.